-Current report shares the finding on values received by primary stakeholders of the project which are 153 students aged between 10 to 17 studying in special education / integrated schools in Peninsular Malaysia, 2 VI / blind graduates as virtual tuition coaches, 12 teachers from Special and mixed schools sponsored with virtual and accessible teaching tools and materials and other stakeholders on board in Learning Includes.
+Current report shares the finding on values received by primary stakeholders of the project which are 153 VI/blind and other disabled students aged between 10 to 18 studying in special education / integrated schools in Peninsular Malaysia, 3 VI / blind graduates as virtual tuition coaches, 12 teachers from Special and mixed schools sponsored with virtual and accessible teaching tools and materials and other stakeholders on board in Learning Includes.
 And current report will demonstrate the impact value of our project from the perspective of our primary stakeholders with a quantifiable Metrix; and calculate the Social Return on Investment ratio for the current project.